 This is complicated material, and it’s worth the effort to read the book first before we go over the material in detail together.
 Hence, we’ll have reading assignments before we start each section of the book, and short quizzes in class to check reading comprehension before we start the lecture.
-Quiz dates are given on the course syllabus.

 - Arclength and Rectifiability.